tinjohn/moodle-format_buttonsx/README.md

 Documentation
 --------------
-You can read the [Documentation page] for the button format (https://docs.moodle.org/31/en/Buttons_course_format) at Moodle.org
+You can read the [Documentation page] for the 'Buttons format' (https://docs.moodle.org/31/en/Buttons_course_format) at Moodle.org

 About
 ------